 New Zealand legal sources including New Zealand Statutes, case law and journals, legislation and commentary to precedents and news, as well as tax information.If the One Pass box appears while you are signing in, please click on the link "IP users click here to log in".

 World Legal Information Institute provides free access to worldwide law.
-Users can simultaneously search WORDLII, other participating LIIs and the Internet.
+Users can simultaneously search WORLDLII, other participating LIIs and the Internet.